eilopez718/stock-analysis/README.md

 ### Stock Analysis:
 Of the stocks Steve gave us to analyse, only two stocks showed year-over-year improvement in yearly returns: RUN and TERP.
 Of those two, only RUN had a positive return in 2018.
 TERP improved their performance by virtue of having a smaller loss than the year before.
-Also, while ENPH posted smaller returns in 2018 than 2017, it still had returns of almost 82% on high volume.
+Also, while ENPH posted smaller returns in 2018 than 2017, it still had 2018 returns of almost 82% on high volume.
 See below:

+Of the 12 stocks Steve asked
+me to analyse, I would strongly recommend RUN stock, and would only offer a lukewarm endorsement of ENPH, which has posted strong returns in two consecutive years, even if trending downwards.